In 1945, five Navy bombers disappeared on the Florida coast, never to be seen again

 Here are six other cases of plane disappearances and disasters, some of which remain unsolved.

-The Boeing 777 passenger jet vanished in March last year -- about an hour into its flight from the Malaysian capital of Kuala Lumpur to Beijing.
+The Boeing 777 passenger jet vanished about an hour into its flight from the Malaysian capital of Kuala Lumpur to Beijing.
 There was no distress call before it lost contact over the sea between Malaysia and Vietnam.

 That was the last contact with the plane.
-Its last known position -- two to four days by ship from the nearest ports -- made the search more complex.
+Its last known position – two to four days by ship from the nearest ports – complicated the searches.

 French authorities said ice crystals disrupted the system used to determine the plane’s airspeed, causing the autopilot to disconnect.
 The plane plunged into the ocean.